-For those who might be on-roads for the first time, they should begin planning before going for a road trip by calculating the total distance to be covered with stopovers and night-halts.
+For those who might be on-road for the first time, they should begin by planning, before going for a road trip to Kolkata by calculating the total distance to be covered with stopovers and night-halts.

 Road Trip Planning 101

 Delhi to Kolkata is around 1500Kms by roads (which include detours) so if you want to go slow then you can do 2 stopovers on the way – one at Varanasi and the other in Dhanbad or Asansol.
 But you can reach much earlier by covering more distance each day with a single stopover.

 If you are planning a road trip from Delhi to Kolkata by car, you can avail two route options.
 If you are driving through Mathura road, then expect congestion.
-But Taj Expressway will make you cover longer distance in a much shorter time.
+But Taj Expressway will make you cover a longer distance in a much shorter time.

 Instead, we opted for the Taj Expressway which bypasses the entire stretch of Faridabad to Agra.
-One of the best roads in the country, it costs us a toll fare of Rs.
+It is one of the best roads in the country and it costs us a toll fare of Rs.
 420 (in February 2018) but driving on this road in our Tata Tiago XZ was really a pleasure.

 We drove straight for around 10 hours and reached Varanasi – our first stopover destination, at around 7PM.
 Though you can expect to reach Varanasi in 9 hours, getting deeper into the city will take a few extra hours.
 This is mainly due to the narrow roads and congestion and also due to the fact that most of the decent staying options are situated in the main city.

 After a long drive we decided to relax a bit and while you are in Varanasi the best way to do that is with a glass of ‘Bhang Lassi’.
 It is an Indian milk-based drink infused with fresh cannabis leaves.

-Nest day we decided to stay back and wanted to explore the city as much as possible in a single day, so we figured that Sarnath is the best option nearby Varanasi.
+Next day we decided to stay back and wanted to explore the city as much as possible in a single day, so we figured that Sarnath is the best option nearby Varanasi.

 After having a great time at Sarnath, we decided to return back to our hotel early and spend rest of the day there since the 2nd leg of our journey had to be started early next day, in order to reach our destination on time.